 On the other hand, a cultured pearl uses an irritant or other chemicals to stimulate calcium carbonate coating.
 This type of pearl has a specific size, shape, and appearance.
 Uniformly-sized pearls are achieved from this cultivation method.

 If natural and cultured pearlsare compared by slicing them apart, the natural pearl will have a visible site of irritation caused by the parasite, and thick amounts of calcium carbonate will be deposited.
 On the other hand, in an artificial pearl, most space is occupied by the artificial irritant, and multiple thin layers of nacre will be deposited around it.
+Meanwhile, you can visit www.cinemacasino.com if you want to know the best online casinos in the U.K. this year.

 Types of Saltwater Pearls